 How it works:

-1. In Outlook, export your calendar as an ICS file
+1. In Outlook, export your calendar as an ICS file.

-export your calendar as anΒ ICS file
+export your calendar as an ICS file in Outlook

 1. Open Google Calendar.